-Lines 5c and 7.
+Lines 10c and 12.
 Corporations and individuals should include the gain or (loss) on the "other income" line of their tax returns.
 Other entities should include this amount on the comparable line of their tax return.
 However, Regulated Investment Companies, for purposes of section 851(b), should treat this amount as a dividend.

-If a CFC makes a mark-to-market election with respect to a PFIC in which it owns stock, any line 5c gain is treated as foreign personal holding company income and any line 7 loss is treated as a deduction that is allocable to foreign personal holding company income.
+If a CFC makes a mark-to-market election with respect to a PFIC in which it owns stock, any line 10c gain is treated as foreign personal holding company income and any line 12 loss is treated as a deduction that is allocable to foreign personal holding company income.

-Lines 8 through 9c
+Lines 13 through 14c

-Complete lines 8 through 9c if you sold or otherwise disposed of any section 1296 stock during the tax year.
-For purposes of lines 8 through 9c, "section 1296 stock" is any stock for which the taxpayer has made a mark-to-market election pursuant to section 1296(a), which is in effect for the tax year and for which the coordination rule of Regulations section 1.1296-1(i) does not apply.
+Complete lines 13 through 14c if you sold or otherwise disposed of any section 1296 stock during the tax year.
+For purposes of lines 13 through 14c, "section 1296 stock" is any stock for which the taxpayer has made a mark-to-market election pursuant to section 1296(a), which is in effect for the tax year and for which the coordination rule of Regulations section 1.1296-1(i) does not apply.

-Line 8c.
-If the fair market value of the stock on the date of sale or disposition (line 8a) is more than the U.S. person's adjusted basis in the stock on the date of sale or disposition (line 8b), the line 8c excess is a gain and is treated as ordinary income.
+Line 13c.
+If the fair market value of the stock on the date of sale or disposition (line 13a) is more than the U.S. person's adjusted basis in the stock on the date of sale or disposition (line 13b), the line 13c excess is a gain and is treated as ordinary income.
 Corporations and individuals should include the gain on the "other income" line of their tax returns.
 Other entities should include this amount on the comparable line of their tax return.

-If the adjusted basis of the stock (line 8b) exceeds its fair market value (line 8a), the excess is a loss and is entered on line 8c as such.
-Furthermore, the filer must complete lines 9a and 9b, and, if applicable, line 9c.
+If the adjusted basis of the stock (line 13b) exceeds its fair market value (line 13a), the excess is a loss and is entered on line 13c as such.
+Furthermore, the filer must complete lines 14a and 14b, and, if applicable, line 14c.

-Line 9a.
-Enter any unreversed inclusions with respect to the stock (see definition above).
+Line 14a.
+Enter any unreversed inclusions with respect to the stock (see definition earlier).

-Line 9b.
-Enter the loss from line 8c, but only to the extent of unreversed inclusions on line 9a.
+Line 14b.
+Enter the loss from line 13c, but only to the extent of unreversed inclusions on line 14a.
 This loss is treated as ordinary loss.
 Corporations and individuals should include the loss on the "other income" line of their tax returns.
 Other entities should include this amount on the comparable line of their tax return.
 However, Regulated Investment Companies, for purposes of section 851(b), should treat this amount as a dividend.

-Line 9c.
-Enter the amount by which the loss on line 8c exceeds the unreversed inclusions.
+Line 14c.
+Enter the amount by which the loss on line 13c exceeds the unreversed inclusions.
 This amount is subject to the rules generally applicable to losses provided elsewhere in the Code and regulations thereunder.
 See Regulations section 1.1296-1(c)(4)(ii).

 Multiple dispositions.
-In the case of multiple dispositions, attach a statement for each disposition using the same format shown on lines 8 through 9c.
+In the case of multiple dispositions, attach a statement for each disposition using the same format shown on lines 13 through 14c.
 Then:

-- Enter "multiple" on lines 8a, 8b, and 9a.

-- Enter your net ordinary gains on line 8c (do not enter any net losses on line 8c)

-- Enter your net ordinary losses on line 9h

-- Enter your net "other" losses on line 9c.
+- Enter "multiple" on lines 13a, 13b, and 14a. - Enter your net ordinary gains on line 13c (do not enter any net losses on line 13c). - Enter your net ordinary losses on line 14b. - Enter your net "other" losses on line 14c.